Special Weather Statement issued for Chuska Mountains and Defiance Plateau by NWS - News Break

 Special Weather Statement issued for Chuska Mountains and Defiance Plateau by NWS

-Effective: 2021-07-13 14:00:00 PDT Expires: 2021-07-12 15:00:00 PDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Chuska Mountains and Defiance Plateau; Little Colorado River Valley in Apache County; Northeast Plateaus and Mesas South of Hwy 264 SIGNIFICANT WEATHER ADVISORY FOR APACHE COUNTY UNTIL 400 PM MDT/300 PM MST/ At 328 PM MDT/228 PM MST/, Doppler radar was tracking a strong thunderstorm near Houck, or 28 miles northwest of Zuni Pueblo, moving southeast at 15 mph.
-Penny size hail and winds in excess of 40 mph will be possible with this storm.
-Locations impacted include Houck and Sanders.alerts.weather.gov
+Effective: 2021-07-13 14:00:00 PDT Expires: 2021-07-12 14:30:00 PDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Chuska Mountains and Defiance Plateau; Northeast Plateaus and Mesas South of Hwy 264 SIGNIFICANT WEATHER ADVISORY FOR APACHE COUNTY UNTIL 330 PM MDT/230 PM MST/ At 303 PM MDT/203 PM MST/, Doppler radar was tracking a strong thunderstorm near Pine Springs, or 30 miles northwest of Zuni Pueblo, moving southwest at 20 mph.
+Nickel size hail and wind gusts up to 50 mph will be possible with this storm.
+Locations impacted include Sanders, Houck, Pine Springs and Chambers.alerts.weather.gov

 Comments / 0